 The string takes a sharp angle once it leaves the tuning peg.
 If the edge is too sharp or has a burr, it can clip the string near the pegs.
 Try smoothing out the tuning peg with a thick and old wound string.

 Work it into the string hole and use a circular motion until the hole is smooth and burrs have been whittled away.

 Even though the nut on most guitars is made of plastic or bone, the friction from dirt in the nut’s slots can wear down a string.
 Likewise, heavier strings can wear down the nuts.

 When restringing, it’s usually a good idea to clean the nut to eliminate any accumulated dirt or grime.
 Also, use a nut lubricant during string changes, such as the MusicNomad, since it improves tuning stability by removing the possibility of your strings catching on to something in the nut.

-If you think the nut is causing your guitar strings to break, you should file it down a little to eliminate any sharp edges that may have formed because of changing string sizes.
+If you think the nut is causing your guitar strings to break, you should file it down a little to eliminate any sharp edges that may have formed because of changing string sizes (Relevant question: Why are my guitar strings turning black?).
 The ideal tools for the process are extremely fine sandpaper or a small file.

 Rough Fret Edges

 If strings break on the neck, the culprit could be a rough fret edge.